Instellate/Instellate/README.md

 ## Hello!
 I am Instellate
 I am a C# Developer that sometimes does JavaScript and TypeScript.
-I develop mainly discord bots for now but I am extending out to APIs.
-Currently working on closed source projects.
+I develop mainly APIs but I am trying to extend into the frontend aswell.
 ### Fun Facts!
 ```
 Status - Student.